AEPi-AK/www-booth/README.md

     9. You can also connect to the Pi with VNC.
 See `https://www.raspberrypi.org/documentation/remote-access/vnc/README.md` for more information.
+    10. Change the hostname on the Pi to something you remember, maybe something printed on the Pi's case.
+This is to make sure that the hostnames don't clash when we eventually put them on the same network.
+        1. Change the file `/etc/hostname` from `raspberrypi` to the new hostname.
+        2. At the end of the file `/etc/hosts`, you will see `raspberrypi`.
+Change that to the new hostname.
+        3. Reboot the Pi.
 13. Set up typescript + node on the Pi
     1. `curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`
     2. Install node, `sudo apt-get install node`
+    3. Install npm, `sudo apt-get install npm`
-    3. Install TypeScript, `sudo npm install -g typescript`
+    4. Install TypeScript, `sudo npm install -g typescript`
-    4. Install nodemon, `sudo npm install -g nodemon`
+    5. Install nodemon, `sudo npm install -g nodemon`
 14. Set sshfs for editing code
     1. On your laptop run sudo apt-get install sshfs
     2. On your laptop run mkdir pi